How vaccines and research can help prevent cholera outbreaks

 New generation cholera vaccines

-There are two second-generation vaccines currently being developed.
-One is Hillchol – a simplified oral cholera vaccine where the many components of the first-generation vaccines have been placed in a single bacterial strain.
+Hillchol is a second-generation oral cholera vaccine.
+It is a simplified vaccine in which the many components of the first-generation vaccines have been placed in a single bacterial strain.
 That means it can be produced in very large quantities at a low price.
 My team in Gothenburg developed this strain in 2011, and from 2014 has collaborated with Wellcome and Hilleman Laboratories in India to develop it into an oral cholera vaccine.
-Hillchol, which was licensed to Bharat Biotec, is currently undergoing phase III trials.
+Hillchol, which was licensed to Bharat Biotec, launched in August 2024 following the successful completion of phase III clinical trials.

 My team in Gothenburg is also working on a third-generation vaccine.
 We demonstrated a long time ago that it’s possible to keep Dukoral, the first-generation oral cholera vaccine, fully active in a dry format.
 We found that it improved the vaccine’s thermostability, so it can remain active in higher temperatures for a long period of time.
 Based on this research and supported by Wellcome, we created DuoChol, a prototype lightweight and low-cost capsule vaccine.
 It’s thermostable and would not need to be stored, managed or transported at a cold temperature to stay potent.